User Guide - v2.0

 read_fileRead and execute a MarkdownAI document.
 Returns rendered live output.
 Accepts an optional token budget.

-resolve_phaseRender the content of a specific named phase
+resolve_phaseRender the content of a specific named phase.
+Persists @set values into the session state.

 Lazy Phase Loading